 As laid out by the International hamber of Commerce (ICC) of Paris, the “ICC Model International Sale Contract” reports the following payment conditions:

 - Open account backed by demand guarantee or standby letter of credit

 - Payment in advance backed by an advance payment guarantee

 - Documentary collection (D/P – D/A)

 - Other: (e.g. cheque, bank draft, electronic funds transfer to designated bank account of seller)

-“Collection” means the handling by banks of documents as defined in sub-Article 2(b), in accordance with instructions received, in order to:
+According to Art.
+2 of the Uniform Rules for Collections (URC) 522 ICC, “collection” means the handling by banks of documents as defined in sub-article 2(b), in accordance with instructions received, in order to: